uclaacm/learn.py-s21/session-1-intro-to-python/README.md

 Much cleaner!

-Extra: As of Python 3.9.1, there's no switch statement.
+> Note: As of Python 3.9.1, there's no switch statement.
 Keep your eye out though because this will be changing soon (match statements)!

 ## Loops